 Did Corona also cause a crisis in contracts?

-The practice
+In practice

 An example:

-The Dutch Franchise Act and the contract
+The Franchise Act and the Contract

 On time

-Threshold value and consent
+Threshold and consent

-Force majeure clauses
+Force majeure provisions

 Communication is key!